moorepants/resonance/outline.rst

 2. Introduction to vibrations: Book Balancing on a Cup
 ------------------------------------------------------

+This notebook introduces a single degree of freedom vibratory system in which a textbook balances on a cylindrical cup.
+The system is implemented as a model that students can interact with in order to visualize its free response.

 - visualize a system's free response
 - estimate the period of a sinusoidal vibration from a time series